sathed/encrypt_decrypt/README.md

    ```
    openssl rsa -in server.key -out publickey.pem -outform PEM -pubout
    ```
+   * If you get an error, you probably need to generate a key.
+See the Generating SSL Keys section above.
 2. Create a 10 MB file filled with random data:
    ```
    head -c 10485760 </dev/urandom >message